 - Interactive: It should be interactive, whether that be with the surrounding area or with consumers.

 Guerrilla campaigns are typically low budget and rely heavily on unconventional methods to reach the consumer.
 Therefore, the strategy is a cost-effective way to build brand awareness.
 With such a marketing strategy, imagination is more important than budget.

 #2 Opportunity to go viral

-In today’s society with the huge amount of technology and the increasing number of people gaining access to the internet, a memorable impression can be captured by consumers and spread around the world.
-Guerrilla campaigns can easily go viral and gain exposure by millions of people.
+In today’s society, with the huge amount of technology and the increasing number of people gaining access to the internet, a memorable impression can be captured by consumers and spread around the world.
+Marketing campaigns can easily go viral and gain exposure to millions of people.

 Guerrilla marketing campaigns are memorable and unconventional by nature and show the ability to leave a lasting impression on consumers.
-With a successful campaign, buyers are left amazed, impressed, and willing to learn more about the product and/or service.
-The marketing strategy helps with brand recall.
+With a successful campaign, buyers are left amazed, impressed, and wanting to learn more about the product and/or service.
+This marketing strategy helps with brand recall.

 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following CFI resources will be helpful: